Rigorous derivation of weakly dispersive shallow water models with large amplitude topography variations: Derivation of Boussinesq type systems with bathymetry

-In this section, we derive a family of full dispersion Boussinesq systems in the shallow water regime with precision $O(\mu\ve+ \mu^2 \beta^2)$.
-Since the precision is of higher order in $\beta$, these systems can handle large amplitude topography variations.
+The system derived in this section will have the benefit of being explicit.
+This will reduce the computational cost from a numerical perspective, where the price we pay is given by an additional term of order $\mu^2 \beta^2$.
+However, the system has improved dispersive properties when compared to classical models.
+Moreover, since the precision is of higher order in $\beta$, these systems can handle larger amplitude topography variations.
 The first result of this section reads: \begin{thm} Let $\mathrm{F}_1$ and $\mathrm{F}_4$ be the two Fourier multipliers given in Definition \ref{Fourier mult}, and let $\mathcal{L}_1^{\mu}$ be given in Definition \ref{Prop op}.
-Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n=5$, at order $O(\mu\ve + \mu^2 \beta^2)$ with the Whitham-Boussinesq system:
+Then for any $\mu \in (0, 1]$, $\ve \in [0,1]$, and $\beta\in [0,1]$ the water waves equations \eqref{Water wave equations} are consistent, in the sense of Definition \ref{Consistency} with $n=6$, at order $O(\mu\ve + \mu^2 \beta^2)$ with the Boussinesq type system:

 where

 and $\mathrm{G}_1, \mathrm{G}_2$ are any Fourier multipliers such that for any $s \geq 0$ and $u \in H^{s+2}(\mathbb{R}^d)$, we have

 \end{thm}